logically-js/docs/README.md

-# docs
-Documentation for logicallyJS
+# Documentation

+This repo contains the documentation site for `logically`.
+The site was generated automatically using TypeDoc.

+You may the documentation here: logically-js.github.io/docs